kora-projects/kora-docs/mkdocs/blog/en/kora-enterprise-ready-without-universe.md

 Many of these concerns no longer belong primarily to the application framework.
 A platform team may prefer the framework to be small and predictable while the platform owns cross-service standards.
 Kora fits this model naturally.
 It can be one component in a broader platform architecture.

-## The Platform Can Standardize Without Framework Ownership
+## The Platform Can Standardize Without Framework Ownership { #platform-standardize }

 Suppose the company standardizes: